just-the-docs/just-the-docs/index.md

 ## Welcome to the DXdao documentation resource, DXdocs!

-This site is the number one location for DXdao information, tutorials and content.
+This site is the number one location for DXdao information, guides and content.
 It will evolve alongside DXdao with consistent additions and modifications; as a result, these pages are to be considered “work-in-progress”.

 ## What is DXdao